pires/kubernetes-elasticsearch-cluster/README.md

 **Notes**

-- You can change the schedule by editing the cron notation in `es-curator.yaml`.
+- One can change the schedule by editing the cron notation in `es-curator.yaml`.
-- You can change the action (e.g. delete older than 3 days) by editing the `es-curator-config.yaml`.
+- One can change the action (e.g. delete older than 3 days) by editing the `es-curator-config.yaml`.
 - The definition of the `action_file.yaml` is quite self-explaining for simple set-ups.
 For more advanced configuration options, please consult the [Curator Documentation](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html).

-If you want to remove the curator job, just run:
+If one wants to remove the curator job, just run:

 ```
 kubectl delete cronjob curator